ramsesproject/TomoGAN/README.md

 * run with python ./main-gan.py -gpu 0 -expName test -xtrain dataset/noisy4train.h5 -ytrain dataset/clean4train.h5 -xtest dataset/noisy4test.h5 -ytest dataset/clean4test.h5

+__Note__: with the sample dataset (128 images for training) provided here, you may not reproduce our results because we used a much larger dataset that has 2048 images.
+You may download the X-ray projection from [TomoBank](https://tomobank.readthedocs.io/en/latest/source/data/docs.data.spheres.html) and make a reconstruction using all the projections as ground truth and a subsampled projections (every 32) as (low dose) noisy input.
+The dataset we provided, both norml dose (all projections) and low-dose (1/32 subsampled), were reconstructed using SIRT algorithms with 100 iterastions.

 ![Noisy Image](repo-image/ns-w016-i10-r25-s0364.png)
 ![Denoisied Image](repo-image/dn-w016-i10-r25-s0364.png)

-Note: with the sample dataset (128 images for training) provided here, you may not reproduce our results because we used a much larger dataset with 2048 images.
-You may download the X-ray projection from [TomoBank](https://tomobank.readthedocs.io/en/latest/source/data/docs.data.spheres.html) and make a reconstruction using all the projections as ground truth and a subsampled projections (every 32) as (low dose) noisy input.
-The dataset we provided, both norml dose (all projections) and low-dose (1/32 subsampled), were reconstructed using SIRT algorithms with 100 iterastions.